 Today, most of the dance clubs on the Dixie Strip have been shut down.
-The Oasis House office has moved south a bit to the Life Enrichment Center.
+The Oasis House office has moved to the Jobs Center on Edwin C. Moses Blvd.
 The staff continue to work with survivors of the sex industry.
-It is done by direct service to those in need of mentoring, safe housing, counseling, educational programing, and spiritual guidance.
+It is done by direct service to those in need of advocacy, safe housing, counseling, educational programing, and spiritual guidance.
 Oasis House continues to contact women in Dayton and the surrounding areas who are still working in the sex industry.
 By doing so, we are planting seeds that there is hope and support for a healthier lifestyle, free of abuse.

 Oasis House News

 - Women in Scripture series, covering many of the great Women of the Bible and much more.

 - Women in Wellness: Music Therapy: a health-oriented process where music experiences and client-therapist relationships are used to support individual and group improvements in health and wellness.
 Provided by the undergraduate music therapy students of the University of Dayton.

 - Chicken Soup for the Mind, Body & Spirit: a 5-step guide to managing emotions and breaking the cycle of anger.
 It is geared toward women and helps dispel some of the old norms that have contributed to the stifling of emotions in an unhealthy way.